Quickstart: Create and use an Azure file share

 Select the storage account from your dashboard.

-On the storage account page, in the Services section, select Files.
+On the storage account page, in the Data storage section, select File shares.

-On the menu at the top of the File service page, click + File share.
+On the menu at the top of the File shares page, select + File share.
 The New file share page drops down.

-Select Create to create the Azure file share.
+Select Review + create and then Create to create the Azure file share.

 Create a directory